 - Politics - They're a fact of life.
 And I've learned a thing or two about how to "play the game."
 I need to get better at it, and I'm trying.
 But it's draining work for me.

 - Being a middle manager - I like leading teams, but I need to spend at least 50% of my time as an individual contributor.
 When I'm a manager who is managing multiple teams, I find the work draining.
 It's all writing documents and having meetings. (in other words, I need at least 50% of my time to be on Maker's Schedule rather than Manager's Schedule)

 - Underperforming coworkers - I've been blessed to work with smart, hard-working individuals for most of my career.
 In some cases, I have been the worst player on the team and I grew like a weed during those times.
 When I consistently have to work with and rely on coworkers who struggle to do the basis of their job, I can grow impatient and tense.
 I may start to try to do their job for them since I have lost faith in my ability to depend on them to deliver.
 If I'm involved with coaching and mentoring those coworkers, that tends to help me with empathy.

 - Leadership vacuums - Nature abhors a vacuum, and so do I. I find myself unconsciously acting to fill a void in leadership or direction on a team.
 At times, this is very helpful, part of the side effect of being a "natural leader."
 At times, it can seem like I'm being grabby.
 I have to actively resist a tendency to step in when there is poor leadership.

 - I follow Jesus and my faith provides a foundation for just about everything in my life, including how I work and what I value.

 - I love mountain biking and downhill skiing.

-- I love spending time with my family-my wife and my 7, 5, and 2 year old kids-especially going on adventures together, like camping, travel, etc.
+- I love spending time with my family-my wife and my 8, 7, 4, and less-than-1 year old kids-especially going on adventures together, like camping, travel, etc.